Bharathkasyap/threat-hunting-scenario-tor-/README.md

 ---

-### 4. Searched the `DeviceNetworkEvents` Table for TOR Network Connections
+### Step 4: Network Communication over TOR Ports

-Searched for any indication the TOR browser was used to establish a connection using any of the known TOR ports.
-At `2024-11-08T22:18:01.1246358Z`, an employee on the "threat-hunt-lab" device successfully established a connection to the remote IP address `176.198.159.33` on port `9001`.
-The connection was initiated by the process `tor.exe`, located in the folder `c:\users\employee\desktop\tor browser\browser\torbrowser\tor\tor.exe`.
-There were a couple of other connections to sites over port `443`.
+Searched for DeviceNetworkEvents table for any identification that Tor Browser was used to establish a connection using any of the known ports.
+On May 16, 2025, multiple network events were recorded on the device "threathunt-tor" involving the user account "employee", indicating active use of the TOR browser.
+The logs show several successful outbound connections from the process tor.exe to known external IP addresses over port 9001, which is commonly used by TOR relay nodes.
+Additionally, there were connection attempts from firefox.exe to local proxy ports such as 9150, which was consistent with TOR browser startup behavior.
+Some connections were also associated with suspicious domain names resembling .onion-like encrypted traffic patterns.
+These activities strongly suggest the use of TOR for anonymized or proxy-based communication within the network environment.
+There were a couple of other connections to sites over port 443.

 **Query used to locate events:**